Spirent/Velocity-assets/Drivers/Reference/ri_bigswitch_fabric/README.md

-### Project Information
-This is a Velocity Layer 2 driver for the Bigswitch <a href="https://www.bigswitch.com/products/big-cloud-fabric">Big Cloud Fabric(tm)</a> SDN controller.
-As the name suggests, this combination of Velocity driver and SDN controller allow you to create a BIG network of leaf switches that can connect devices in Velocity.

-Project: Bigswitch Big Cloud Fabric L2 Driver
-Category: driver
-Class: Community
- ----
 # Installation & Configuration
 ## Installing the Drivers
 This L2 infrastructure for Bigswitch Big Cloud Fabric requires TWO driver they are: